jcastillo7/MIC-Pt-NP-foams/_posts/2015-09-09-Project Introduction.markdown

 #Example Datasets:

-Previous work on platinum nanoporous foams has identified different morphologies dependent upon process parameters.
-The three major morphologies identified from manipulating the process parameters are the isotropic open-cell, the columnar and the voroni morphologies identified at various length scales.
+Previous work on platinum nanoporous foams has identified different morphologies identified through changing process parameters.
+The three major morphologies identified from manipulating the process parameters are the isotropic open-cell, the columnar and the voroni morphologies identified at various length scales shown below.

 Note: Figure A is pre-dealloying.
 Dealloying was done under a constant potential 0.6V in an aqueous solution of 0.3% HF acid.

-##Isotropic open-cell
+###Isotropic open-cell

 ![Isotropic Open-cell](/img/Post_1/IsotropicMorphology.PNG)

-##Columnar
+###Columnar

 ![Columnar Morphology](/img/Post_1/ColumnarMorphology.PNG)

-##Voroni
+###Voroni

 ![Voroni Morphology](/img/Post_1/VoroniMorphology.PNG)

-#Empirical Process-Structure Relationship
+##Empirical Process-Structure Relationship
-Below is a map generated to demonstrate possible structures resulting from the manipulating of the various parameters above.
+Below is a map generated to demonstrate possible structures resulting from the manipulating of the various process parameters described above.

 ![Empirical Manufacturing Process](/img/Post_1/Manufacturing.PNG)